Bring back a Penang souvenir home to your friends and family.

 12. 14 Living Story Handicraft Shop

-At Armenian Street, there is 14 Living Story – you can spot this shop from its colourful patchwork curtains that hang in front!
+At Armenian Street, you can spot this shop from its colourful patchwork curtains that hang in front!
 They occasionally change up the entrance decor with lanterns too.

 What To Buy At 14 Living Story: